 The Major Landowner has financed the land, engineering and construction costs of underground utilities and roads to serve the District, as well as certain other District improvements.
-After reimbursement from sale of the Bonds, the Major Landowner will have expended approximately \$14,903,000 (as of February 28, 2018) for construction and acquisition of District utilities, park and recreational facilities and roadways not yet reimbursed.
-Additionally, after reimbursement from the sale of the Bonds, pursuant to an interlocal agreement between the District and MUD 321, the District will owe MUD 321 approximately \$321,400 for engineering expenses incurred by MUD 321 on behalf of the District.
+After reimbursement from sale of the Bonds, the Major Landowner will have expended approximately \$1,000,000 (as of October 9, 2019) for construction and acquisition of District utilities, park and recreational facilities and roadways not yet reimbursed.
+Additionally, pursuant to an interlocal agreement between the District and MUD 321, the District owes MUD 321 approximately \$20,000 for engineering expenses incurred by MUD 321 on behalf of the District.
 It is anticipated that proceeds from future issues of District bonds will be used, in part, to reimburse the Major Landowner and MUD 321, respectively, for these costs to the extent allowed by the Commission, including payments to the City of Houston for the right to use additional capacity in the City's water supply and wastewater treatment facilities, if applicable.
-It is anticipated that additional bonds will be issued to finance the construction of these facilities to serve this undeveloped acreage.
+It is anticipated that additional bonds will be issued to finance the construction of facilities to serve the undeveloped acreage in the District.
 The District can make no representation that any additional development will occur within the District.
 The Engineer has stated that the District's authorized but unissued bonds will be adequate, under present land use projections, to finance such improvements.